 In April, the park hosts the local Ueda Sanada Festival in honor of the city's famous warrior clan.
 Hundreds join a procession in period costumes.
-The entertainment includes taiko drumming and impressive musket-firing demonstrations around the castle area.
+The entertainment includes taiko drumming and impressive replica gun artillery demonstrations around the castle area.

 A number of events take place on the castle grounds throughout the year, including craft fairs or music festivals.
 Check with the Ueda Tourist Information Center for exact dates.

-Ueda Castle Park is spectacular in the spring when its groves of cherry trees come into bloom.
-In mid-April, the park hosts the Ueda Castle Sen-Bon Sakura Matsuri, or 1,000 Cherry Tree Festival.
-Come early to get a spot for picnicking or later to enjoy the evening parties beneath the lit-up trees.
+Ueda Castle Ruins Park is spectacular in the spring when its groves of cherry trees come into bloom.
+In early April, the park hosts the Ueda Castle Sen-Bon Sakura Matsuri, or Uedajo Castle 1,000 Sakura Festival.
+Enjoy hanami (cherry blossom viewing) around the park or nighttime hanami beneath the lit-up trees.

 Festivals and performances at Ueda Castle

-Noh drama performances run from August to November at the Ueda City Museum on the castle grounds.
+Noh drama performances run around August in Ueda City and Noh masks are exhibited at the Ueda City Museum on the castle grounds.
 In late September, the park pulses with an exciting taiko drumming festival featuring scores of talented drummers.

-During autumn, the Ueda Castle Autumn Color Festival celebrates the transformation of the park's many Japanese maple trees, which turn fiery shades of red and gold.
+During autumn, the Uedajo Castle Autumn Leaves Festival celebrates the transformation of the park's many Japanese maple trees, which turn fiery shades of red and gold.